jtpeller/math-book/1-Algebra/1-FunctionBasics.md

 w(h) = 20 * h
 $$

 Now you can compute your wages $w$ for any number of hours $h$.
-While for this trivial example it is easy enough to just multiply your hours by your hourly wage, but imagine more complicated situations.
-Algebra, and functions in particular, helps model complex situations.
+While this is a trivial example, functions are used to model relationships.
+That is, functions describe the behavior between two different variables.
+When the input variable changes, the output will change.

 ## Simplifications